Wholesale: Products & Services

 • Loop Service (LS)

 To access the protector field of the NID, you must submit a service request.
 When you need to connect to a cross-connect field other than to the end-user field of the NID, you need to submit a service request. for connection to the NID.
-The Stand-Alone NID is requested, via a service request, in faxed mode only at 1-888-796-9089.
 You need to provide the remark of 'NID required' in the Remarks section of the LSR.
 Field entry requirements are described in the LSOG.

 When you order Unbundled Local Loop or Sub-Loop, you will receive all features, functions and capabilities of the NID.
 You do not need to order the NID separately from these products.

-If the connection is not technically feasible, Qwest shall inform you of the basis for our claim of technical unfeasibility and identify all alternative points of connection that Qwest would support.
+If the connection is not technically feasible, CenturyLink shall inform you of the basis for our claim of technical unfeasibility and identify all alternative points of connection that CenturyLink would support.
 You have the option of employing an alternative terminal or disputing the claim of technical unfeasibility pursuant to the dispute resolution provisions of your Interconnection Agreement.

 Provisioning and Installation